-Like your current mechanical water meter, a smart water meter counts and displays the volume of water used on your property as it flows through it.
-But unlike the mechanical meter, a digital meter will also transmit meter readings at regular intervals (e.g. daily) to Unitywater via a digital communication network.
+Like your current mechanical water meter, a smart water meter or logger counts the volume of water used on your property as the water flows through it.
+Unlike the mechanical meter, a smart water meter/logger also records the meter reading every 15 minutes and transmits this data to Unitywater daily via a digital communication network.

 We’ll be installing two different smart meter devices in your area:

-- smart loggers, which sit on top of your existing mechanical meter
+- smart water meter loggers, which sit on top of your existing mechanical meter

-Smart meters are powered by a battery that normally lasts between 10 and 16 years, so data transmission can continue in the event of a power outage.
+Smart water meters and loggers are powered by a battery that normally lasts between 10 and 16 years, so data transmission can continue in the event of a power outage.
 If there is a failure of the device, alerts are set up so that Unitywater will be notified automatically.

-Smart meters are currently in use in Mackay and Wide Bay, Queensland, in other states of Australia and in many overseas countries.
-We have also trialled similar smart meter technology in Noosa and Clontarf.
+Smart water meters and loggers are currently in use in Mackay and Wide Bay, Queensland, in other states of Australia and in many overseas countries.
+We have also trialled similar smart water meter technology in Noosa and Clontarf.